Courses and Requirements

 Study, discussion and oral performance of selected works of drama by African-Americans from the 1860s to the present.
 Focuses on themes within the plays in relation to the current social climate and how they affect the play's evolution in the context of changing U.S. cultural and political attitudes.
-(Oral Presentations.)
-Prerequisite, 110 or 120.
-Open to sophomores and juniors only.
+Prerequisite, Theatre 100 or a Africana Studies course.
+Open to sophomores and juniors only, or by instructors signature.
 (Same as Theatre 238.)
 Cryer.

 A philosophical exploration of a variety of historical and contemporary works that illuminate and influence the phenomenological experience of being black.
 (Writing-intensive.)
 Prerequisite, One course in philosophy or Africana studies, or consent of instructor.
 (Same as Philosophy 242.)
-Maximum enrollment, 20.
-Franklin.
+Maximum enrollment, 18.

 African-American Popular Music.

 A study of the music of selected popular African-American artists, including rhythm-and-blues artists, black gospel soloists and performers of soul music and rap music.
 Focus on the social issues, musical modes of expression and cultural importance of the artists.
 Prerequisite, one full-credit course in music.
-(Same as Music 262.)
+Music 362 has an additional independent project.
+Registration at the 300-level only with instructor’s permission.
+Next offered in spring 2023.
+(Same as Music 262/362.)

 Survey from the first Dutch settlement on the Cape in 1652 through the first multiracial democratic election in 1994.
 Issues will be explored through the experiences of indigenous peoples, such as the Khoisan, Zulu and Xhosa, migrant laborers from Asia, the “coloured” community, Afrikaners and British settlers.
+(Social, Structural, and Institutional Hierarchies.)
 (Same as History 278.)
 Grant.

 Black Popular Culture.

 Examination of the experiences of black women in the United States from 1800-2006.
 Emphasis on the intellectual history of black women.
 Topics include the legacy of slavery, the role and influence of religion and the black church, the history of black women's education, the development of black feminism, the roles of and attitudes toward black lesbian and bisexual women, the role and impact of black women in popular culture and music.
 (Writing-intensive.)
-(Oral Presentations.)
 Prerequisite, 101 or consent of instructor.
-(Same as Women's Studies 310.)
-Maximum enrollment, 20.
-Haley.
+(Same as American Studies 311 and Women's and Gender Studies 311.)
+Maximum enrollment, 18.